 "Since painting was pronounced dead in the 1980s, a new generation of artists has been revitalising the expressive potential of figuration.
 Charging their vibrant canvases with a social and political undertow, they echo the words of Philip Guston: ‘I got sick and tired of all that Purity.
 I wanted to tell stories’." - Whitechapel Gallery

-Radical Figures: Painting in the New Millennium the latest exhibition from The Whitechapel Gallery is open till the 10th of May 2020, you can see the latest in figrative artworks from artists such as Daniel Richter, Michael Armitage and Nicole Eisenman.
+Radical Figures: Painting in the New Millennium the latest exhibition from The Whitechapel Gallery has now reopened!
+The show is extended to the 30th of August, where you can see the latest in figrative artworks from artists such as Daniel Richter, Michael Armitage and Nicole Eisenman.

 We caught up with one of the exhibiting artists Ryan Mosley to talk about what a radical figure means to him, the materials he uses and the works from the show that he loves: